Unparalleled legal guidance From A Compassionate, Dedicated Attorney Who Truly Cares About The Well-being Of Her Clients

 Protecting Your Financial Interests In Divorce

-Traditionally referred to as alimony, spousal maintenance is sometimes paid by the higher-earning spouse to the lower-earning spouse following a divorce.
+Traditionally referred to as alimony, spousal maintenance is sometimes paid by the higher earning spouse to the lower earning spouse following a divorce.
 There are many factors that could affect the duration or amount of spousal maintenance.
-The purpose of spousal support is to assist the lower earner in maintaining a standard of living similar to what was experienced during the marriage, while also considering the needs of the obligor.
+The purpose of spousal support is to assist the lower earning spouse in maintaining a standard of living similar to what was experienced during the marriage, while also considering the needs of the obligor.
 In some cases, the award of spousal maintenance may be permanent.

 At the Law Office of Barbara J. Gislason, clients are guided through every step of the divorce process by a highly experienced lawyer.
 Barbara is dedicated to providing honest advice aimed at a fair resolution.
 She has assisted thousands of people in Minnesota with the various aspects of divorce, including establishing or opposing an award of spousal maintenance.